The Missing Chevalier

 I didn’t grow up knowing my father or his parents.
 My parents divorced when I was six and I didn’t see my dad for several years until he had a layover in Minneapolis when I was fourteen.
 It was a very short visit and I haven’t seen him since, although I’ve occasionally kept up with him over email and, later, instant messages.

-When I was under three, my paternal grandparents rode a motorcycle from Nampa, Idaho to Portland, Oregon to visit us.
-And I believe that that was the last time I met them.
+When I was two, my paternal grandparents rode a motorcycle from Nampa, Idaho to Portland, Oregon to visit us.
+I believe that that was the last time I met them.
 He was Avery William Nicholson, WWII Army veteran, tall and handsome.
 I easily found most of his recent ancestors.
 She was Elizabeth “Betty” Beryl Morgan, pretty, and it turns out only sixteen years old when they married.
 I knew very little about her.

 I remember over the next few years the frustration I felt knowing that I’d likely never find anything about who Marie Courtenay was, how she lived, where she came from, or who her parents were.
 It was a few more months before I even confirmed that she was my grandma’s mother.
 I tried entering her name and variations of her name countless ways in Internet searches.
 I used advanced searching techniques.
 I uploaded my DNA to websites, organizing my DNA relatives into groups of people who all matched with me on the same chromosome segment, ruling out chromosome segments that appeared to be from different sides of my family.
 I was ridiculously persistent.
 But I found, whether through my lack of genealogical skills or her mysteriousness, that this Marie Courtenay’s parentage was quite puzzling.
 Little did I now that it would get more mysterious as I found out more information.